Lychas buchari

-Lychas buchari, also known as the yellow sand scorpion, is a species of small scorpion in the Buthidae family.
+Lychas buchari, also known as the yellow sand scorpion or Buchar's scorpion, is a species of small scorpion in the Buthidae family.
 It is native to Australia, and was first described in 1997 by Czech arachnologist Frantisek Kovarik.

 Etymology

 The species epithet buchari honours Czech arachnologist Jan Buchar of Charles University in Prague.

 Description

 The base colour of the species is a uniform yellow to yellowish-brown.
-The length of the male holotype is 42.4 mm.
+They grow to an average length of 55 mm.
+They have an estimated life span of 8 years.